ComedyKingMihir/Shell/README.md

-# Shell

-# Unix-like Shell designed in C while I was enrolled in
+# Unix-like Shell

+# This program acts as a Unix-like Shell to allow the user
+# to interact with the Kernel.e

-# a Computer Systems course during my Spring '24
+# This project was designed during a Computer Systems course
+# I took during my Spring '24 semester at the
-# semester at the University of Maryland
+# University of Maryland